March 12, 2026 (1mo ago)

 Your deployment finishes, but nobody knows.
 The Slack channel is quiet.
 The status page still shows "deploying."
 Your monitoring dashboard doesn't update until someone manually checks.
 This disconnect between what your pipeline does and what your team sees is the webhook gap -- and it's more common than you'd think.

-According to GitHub's engineering blog, their platform processes over 50 million webhooks daily, making event-driven automation the backbone of modern CI/CD (GitHub Engineering, 2024).
+According to GitHub's engineering blog, their platform processes over 50 million webhooks daily, making event-driven automation the backbone of modern CI/CD.
 Webhooks turn your deployment pipeline from a black box into a real-time event stream that Slack bots, monitoring tools, and custom automations can act on instantly.
 This guide covers how deployment webhooks work, how to build a secure receiver, and how to wire them into every stage of your CI/CD lifecycle.

 TL;DR: Deployment webhooks notify external systems in real time when builds start, succeed, fail, or roll back.
-Over 83% of API providers now offer webhook integrations (Zapier, 2024).
+Over 83% of API providers now offer webhook integrations.
 To use them securely, you need HMAC signature verification, idempotent receivers, and exponential backoff retries.
 Platforms like Temps fire webhooks at every deployment lifecycle stage out of the box.

 Deployment webhooks are HTTP POST requests that your CI/CD platform sends to a URL you specify whenever a deployment event occurs.
-Zapier's 2024 integration report found that 83% of major API providers now support webhooks as a primary integration method (Zapier, 2024).
+According to Zapier's integration report, 83% of major API providers now support webhooks as a primary integration method.
 They've replaced polling as the standard way to connect systems.

 The difference between webhooks and polling is fundamental.
 Polling means your Slack bot asks "is the deploy done yet?" every 30 seconds.
 Webhooks mean the platform tells your Slack bot the moment something happens.
 It's the difference between refreshing your email and getting a push notification.